something else is alive: sydney and the animal instinct

 About the exhibition:

-Something else is alive approaches the idea of the animal in the city in various ways from the humorous to the downright creepy, from the symbolically sacred to the secular.
-The project will engage with local artists as well as City of Sydney employees, and professionals, residents, visitors – a broad spectrum of the people who connect and reflect the diversity of city life.
+Something Else is Alive: Sydney and the Animal Instinct approaches the idea of animals in the city in various ways from the humorous to the creepy, from the symbolically sacred to the secular.